 1. Click the bookmarking browser extension or bookmark plugin depending on your setup.

-6. Click in the Title field and type in the chapter title.
-If the bookmark is for a selection of pages from a chapter—not the entire chapter—specify this in the title field, for example Selection of pages from Chapter 2 Visual Perception.
+2. Click in the Title field and type in the chapter title, for example Chapter 2 Visual Perception.

 1. Search for the article in the library catalogue.